umd-mith/sg-data/data/intro/clean/introduction.md

     then recopied portions of a previous text, consider a possible instance of this on page 44 of what is now Ch.
-2: MWS first wrote and then canceled "The C" and then wrote another sentence and then wrote "The catastrophe . . ." (see transcription page 29, lines 29-30, in this edition).
+2: MWS first wrote and then canceled "The C" and then wrote another sentence and then wrote "The catastrophe..." (see transcription page 29, lines 29--30, in this edition).
 6. See especially Draft: Vol. I, Ch.
-13, where MWS canceled lines 16-25 on her page 138 only to rewrite them at lines 22-31 on page 142; she also canceled words in lines 12-13 on page 142 and rewrote them in lines 17-19; and she canceled lines 3-5 on page 147 and rewrote them at lines 10-13 on the same page (see pages 222-223, 230-231, 240-241 in this edition).
+13, where MWS canceled lines 16--25 on her page 138 only to rewrite them at lines 22--31 on page 142; she also canceled words in lines 12--13 on page 142 and rewrote them in lines 17--19; and she canceled lines 3--5 on page 147 and rewrote them at lines 10--13 on the same page (see pages 222--223, 230--231, 240--241 in this edition).
 7. Pamela Clemit does not remark on this distinction between the two manuscripts (Abinger Dep.
-374/1-2) in her edition of MWS *Mathilda*, but she does print the "The Fields of Fancy" in an appendix, thereby enabling a comparison of the two texts.
+374/1--2) in her edition of MWS *Mathilda*, but she does print the "The Fields of Fancy" in an appendix, thereby enabling a comparison of the two texts.
 Photofacsimiles of part of the manuscript of "The Fields of Fancy" may be consulted in Murray, *d.1*; another Bodleian manuscript containing parts of "Mathilda" is Shelley adds. c.
-5—see MWS "Mathilda" in the "Short Titles."
+5---see MWS "Mathilda" in the "Short Titles."
 8. See transcription page 561 for MWS's almost verbatim transcription from PBS's Geneva Diary (or from an ur-text that had incorporated that passage).